nhejazi/biotmle/README.md

 ## Citation

-After using the `biotmle` R package, please cite it:
+After using the `biotmle` R package, please cite both of the following:

 ```
     @article{hejazi2017biotmle,